networkservicemesh/networkservicemesh/docs/CentOS.md

-# Preapring an Ubuntu host to run Network Service Mesh
+# Preparing an Ubuntu host to run Network Service Mesh

-The following instructions assume CentOS 7 installed with Gnomde Desktop.
+The following instructions assume CentOS 7 installed with Gnome Desktop.

 ## VirtualBox

-VirtualBox depends on a kernel module wild with DKMS, so in order to install it you'll need to prepare by adding some dependecies.
+VirtualBox depends on a kernel module wild with DKMS, so in order to install it you'll need to prepare by adding some dependencies.

 ```bash
 sudo yum -y install gcc dkms make qt libgomp patch
 sudo yum -y install kernel-headers kernel-devel binutils glibc-headers glibc-devel font-forge
 ```

-Add the VirtualBox repo and get the latest released version fo the package.
+Add the VirtualBox repo and get the latest released version of the package.

 ```bash
 sudo wget http://download.virtualbox.org/virtualbox/rpm/rhel/virtualbox.repo -P /etc/yum.repos.d/